aayushj9/OCR_assignment/behind-the -scenes.md

 ---

-## 5. 🧠 Additional Suggestions & Extensions
+## 5. 🧠 Additional thing can be done along with using advance paid OCR toosl

-- ✅ Add logging to track OCR outputs and user queries for debugging or auditing.
-- ✅ Replace JSON storage with a database for multi-user environments.
 - ✅ Add retry logic if LLM returns malformed JSON.
 - ✅ Extend chatbot with semantic search using embeddings (e.g., Qdrant or FAISS).
 - ✅ Enable multi-invoice comparison or dashboard for uploaded documents.
-- ✅ Add JWT-based authentication for secure deployments.
+- ✅ Parses **messy OCR text** and understands **document structure**.
+- ✅ dds **flexibility and reasoning** that static rule-based systems lack.

 ---

-## 🚀 Bonus: Why LLMs Matter Here

-LLMs aren’t just used for casual chatbot replies.
-In this project, the LLM:
-- Parses **messy OCR text** and understands **document structure**
-- Translates user queries into structured lookups across nested fields
-- Adds **flexibility and reasoning** that static rule-based systems lack

----

-Enjoy building smarter invoice tools! 💡
+I hope the script was helpful! 💡